 Step 1.
 Start with signing up for a CBackup account.
 Then, install the CBackup desktop application and log in to it.

 Step 2.
-Click on My Storage and tap Add Cloud.
-Select the cloud drive which you will use to save backups of C drive (here we take OneDrive as an example), and hit Add.
+Click on My Storage and select the cloud drive which you will use to save backups of C drive (here we take OneDrive as an example), and hit Authorize Now.

 ✎Note: To make CBackup connect with your cloud storage space, you should follow the on-screen prompts to complete the authorization.

 Step 3.
-Then, tap on Backup Tasks, click New Task, and choose Local Files to create a OneDrive schedule backup for computer files.
+Then, tap on Backup, click Backup PC to Public Cloud to create a OneDrive schedule backup for computer files.

 ✎Note: If you want to set up auto backups for the C drive, you can click on Settings at the lower left corner and create auto backup tasks according to your needs.